 By celebrating this day, WHO pursues its efforts to mainstream food safety in the public agenda and reduce the burden of food-borne diseases globally.
 An estimated three million people around the world die every year from food and waterborne in developed and developing countries.
 Around 600 million cases of food-borne illnesses annually have made United Nations to take a step towards food safety, linking together many of the Sustainable Development Goals, like eradicating hunger, preventing diseases, promoting a fair trade and improving sustainable agriculture.

-This Year due to outbreak of COVID – 19 pandemic it’s been decided to celebrate World Food Safety Day 2020 virtually.
+This Year due to outbreak of COVID – 19 pandemic it’s better to celebrate World Food Safety Day 2022 virtually.
 World Food Safety Day will be celebrated online by bringing people together online, you can showcase your work, promote food safety locally and internationally, and learn from others as they interact with your content and share their stories.
 We have mentioned below how you can take part or celebrate Virtually-

 - Conducting Online workshops or webinars.

 - Collect personal stories of food workers, farmers, health professionals to get aware of good food